Imgkl/RasaServer/README.md

 - [x] Auto tagging using AI & Claude BYOK support (Optional)
 - [x] Mood tagging
 - [x] Import and Export of tagged movies
+- [x] Optional BYOK support for OMDb api to pull ratings from IMDb, Rotten Tomatoes and Metacritic.
 - [ ] User Defined Tags
 - [ ] More to be added, based on the requirements